Cavalier Parliament: Clarendon ministry

-In 1664, the Cavalier parliament amended the old Triennial Act so that it was now only suggested (rather than required) that the king summon a parliamentary session at least once every three years.
-In 1665, parliament met in Oxford to escape the Great Plague of London.
-The next year, in the aftermath of the Great Fire of London which ravaged the city in September 1666, parliament set up a court to settle disputes between landlords and tenants of burned buildings (Fire of London Disputes Act 1666), and passed a series of acts setting down regulations for rebuilding of the city (Rebuilding of London Act 1666).
+In 1664, the Cavalier parliament amended the old Triennial Act 1660 (16 Cha.
+1. c.
+1) so that it was now only suggested (rather than required) that the king summon a parliamentary session at least once every three years.
+In 1665, Parliament met in Oxford to escape the Great Plague of London.
+The next year, in the aftermath of the Great Fire of London which ravaged the city in September 1666, Parliament set up a court to settle disputes between landlords and tenants of burned buildings (Fire of London Disputes Act 1666), and passed a series of acts setting down regulations for rebuilding of the city (Rebuilding of London Act 1666).

-Mercantilist agitation had prompted parliament to support the Second Anglo-Dutch War in 1665.
-But when the war turned out poorly in 1667, parliament decided to lay the blame on Charles II's chief minister Edward Hyde (Earl of Clarendon) and the king's brother and lord admiral, James, Duke of York.
+Mercantilist agitation had prompted Parliament to support the Second Anglo-Dutch War in 1665.
+But when the war turned out poorly in 1667, Parliament decided to lay the blame on Charles II's chief minister Edward Hyde (Earl of Clarendon) and the king's brother and lord admiral, James, Duke of York.
 Parliament, echoing public belief, accused that the money voted for the war had been embezzled by court officers.
 Under pressure, Charles consented to setting up an independent commission for inquiry, but the verdict was inconclusive.
-Nonetheless, parliament decided to launch impeachment proceedings against Clarendon.
+Nonetheless, Parliament decided to launch impeachment proceedings against Clarendon.
 Before these bore fruit, Clarendon went into exile.